 It’s not just straight up production costs.
 Of course you’ll be spending less money than what would cost you if you had bought a brand new one.
 But most of the money you’ll save will be over the course of time that you use the cutter.
 You won’t have to pay anyone to repair it if something goes wrong, you’ll be able to get your replacement parts yourself instead of any middle man; so no overbilling (it does happen).

 But the best part is that you’ll have full control over the design, you’ll be able to change anything that you don’t like about the design during the building process.
 So instead of having to buy an $8000 cutter, then spending even more on design alterations.
 You’ll be getting the combo package.

 Check this link on Wired: http://www.wired.com/2012/10/diy-laser-cutter/

 Buyers have looked at Epilog and Trotec and have shyed away from the over bearing price tag.
+Honestly, metal laser tubes aren’t as reliable and terribly expensive to maintain, repair, or replace.
 Whereas, there are smaller companies offering hobbyists lower cost alternatives such as Full Spectrum Laser or Cheap CNC.
-Prices are significantly less but read reviews and / or the BBB.
+Prices are significantly less but read forums and you’ll find honest reviews of FS Laser.
 It’s far better to take a little time prior to purchasing or building a DIY cutting machine in the beginning than spending too little on a machine that can cost you time an money to fix and repair all the time.
 I would advise not going too cheap.